adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 account ID**, an **Organization ID**, and a **client secret** that the tool will use, along with your cerficate information, to communicate securely with the Admin Console.
-When you install the User Sync tool, you must provide these as initial configuration values that the tool requires to access your organization's user information store in Adobe.
+When you install the User Sync tool, you must provide these as configuration values that the tool requires to access your organization's user information store in Adobe.